We welcome you to the Orang National Park, Assam.

-The Orang National Park is also known as the Rajiv Gandhi Orang National Park and is located approximately 140 km from Guwahati in the Darrang and Sonitpur districts of Assam.
+The Orang National Park formerly known as the Rajiv Gandhi Orang National Park and is located approximately 140 km from Guwahati in the Darrang and Sonitpur districts of Assam.
 The Orang National Park is often referred to as the mini Kaziranga of Assam and is spread across an area of 79 sq. km.
 Orang National Park’s Landscapes made up of streams, marshes and grasslands resembles the topography of the Kaziranga National Park.
 Orang is known for its population of the Indian One Horned Rhinoceros and the Royal Bengal Tiger.

 Originally established a Wildlife Sanctuary in 1985, Orang was declared as a National Park in 1999.